Mavimatics/AMJonathan/README.md

 # A. M. Jonathan

 Greeting!
 Welcome to my GitHub profile 👋.
 It is a pleasure to have you here.
 I am a first-class graduate of Applied Mathematics with a strong passion for Information Technology.
 My curiosity drives me to constantly learn new technologies and take on exciting challenges in data science.
-Whether it involves creating clean code or devising innovative solutions, my commitment is to deliver excellent results consistently.
+Whether it involves writing clean code or devising innovative solutions, my commitment is to deliver excellent results consistently.

 ## Tech Stack
 Here is a list of technologies and tools that I often work with: